-- 1) Note 2 to the consolidated financial statements which describes that the Parent Company was indicted by a federal grand jury in the United States of America ("US") on multiple counts of False Claims Act Violations.
-Furthermore, the United States Department of Justice also joined a civil qui tam lawsuit against the Parent Company under the False Claims Act.
-The Department of Justice is claiming substantial damages for alleged violations in both the criminal and civil proceedings.
+- (i) Note 2 to the consolidated financial statements which describes that the Parent Company was indicted by a federal grand jury in the United States of America ("US") on multiple counts of False Claims Act Violations.
+Furthermore, the United States Department of Justice also joined the qui tam lawsuit against the Parent Company under the False Claims Act (the "Qui Tam Proceedings").
+The Department of Justice is claiming substantial damages for alleged violations.
 The Group Companies (including the Parent Company) are suspended from bidding for new contracts with the US Government pending the outcome of the cases.
-The ultimate outcome of these matters cannot presently be determined, and therefore no provision has been made in the consolidated financial statements; and - 2) Note 27 (a) and (b) to the consolidated financial statements which describes the contingencies relating to the investigations into the freight forwarding business.
+The ultimate outcome of these matters cannot presently be determined, and therefore no provision has been made in the consolidated financial statements; and - (ii) Note 26 (a) and (b) to the consolidated financial statements which describes the contingencies relating to the investigations into the freight forwarding business and litigations with the General Administration of Customs for Kuwait.